-How do I stop my car windows from fogging?
+How to stop car windows from fogging

 The dreaded fog up - one of the most dangerous situations to be in whilst driving.
 Typically, window fogging will happen in the worst weather conditions, which means you’re not only dealing with poor weather but you can’t see where the road is either.

 We all know why the windows fog up when the car is stationary, but why do they fog up when you’re driving and what can you do to avoid it and eliminate it as quickly as possible if it does happen?

 The science behind window fog

 Window fog occurs when a layer of mist forms on the inside of a car's windows.
 It happens when a car’s windows are colder than the dewpoint temperature.
 Dewpoint is defined by the temperature to which the atmosphere needs to be cooled to reach saturation, with saturation being 100% relative humidity.
 When the air drops below the dewpoint, condensation forms.